hortonworks/cloudbreak/docs/azure_pre_prov.md

 ```
 # Enter file in which to save the key (/Users/you/.ssh/id_rsa): [Press enter]
-You'll be asked to enter a passphrase.
+You'll be asked to enter a passphrase, but you can leave it empty.

 # Enter passphrase (empty for no passphrase): [Type a passphrase]
 # Enter same passphrase again: [Type passphrase again]
 ```

-After you enter a passphrase, you'll be given the fingerprint, or id, of your SSH key.
-It will look something like this:
+After you enter a passphrase the keypair is generated.
+The output should look something like below.
 ```
 # Your identification has been saved in /Users/you/.ssh/id_rsa.
 # Your public key has been saved in /Users/you/.ssh/id_rsa.pub.
 # The key fingerprint is:
 # 01:0f:f4:3b:ca:85:sd:17:sd:7d:sd:68:9d:sd:a2:sd your_email@example.com
 ```

+Later you'll need to pass the `.pub` file's contents to Cloudbreak and use the private part to SSH to the instances.

 ## Azure access setup